Is My Quote Fair?

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

-How much should a roofing contractor charge in Arizona?
+How much does a roofing contractor typically charge in Arizona?

 There's no single right answer — roofing pricing in Arizona varies by zip code, scope, materials, and the contractor's overhead.
 A typical job in Arizona looks like a full tear-off and re-roof on a 20–30 square single-family home in asphalt shingle; totals move most with pitch, layers of tear-off, decking condition, and underlayment upgrades.
-What matters is whether your specific quote lines up with what local contractors are charging for comparable work.
-MarkupAlert compares every line item in your quote against regional pricing data for your Arizona zip code and flags anything that looks inflated, so you walk into the negotiation with numbers — not a hunch.
+Is My Quote Fair? compares every line item in your quote against typical regional pricing data for your Arizona zip code and surfaces lines that appear above the typical range — so you can ask better questions and pair the comparison with quotes from at least one other licensed local contractor.
+Informational only — not professional construction or appraisal advice.